RiPLresearch/forecast-benchmarks/README.md

 # To run and validate the forecast

-1. Save data in `./cache` folder.
+1. Save data in `cache` folder.
 Any seizure events should be stored under the
 2. Run forecast on patient data
 3. Validate forecast results for each patient